 Students are absolutely prohibited from being on or near the train tracks in the back of the building.
 This is an active train line and presents a clear and present danger to any student in the vicinity of the tracks while a train is running.
 Students should stay within the curb to avoid the danger of a traveling train.
-Disciplinary action will take place for any student who chooses to ignore this warning.
-Students may face an expulsion hearing for breaking this rule.
+Disciplinary action will take place for any student who chooses to ignore this warning and may include in or out of school suspension, or expulsion.